Stuycs-K/finalproject-10-lau-jonathan-basak-souvik/README.md

 The encoded image will now be displayed to the left of the GUI, and now we can move on to our next step: **Decoding**.

 ### Decoding
+Now that you have your encoded image, lets extract the goods!

 ## Who Did What?